VijithaSirra/Dog_Breed_Prediction/README.md

 Augmentaion Processes :  Increasing Brighness, Change in Angle, Cropping, and Flipping

-Used ResNet50 Architecture which includes Conv2d, ReLu Activation Function, Bacth Normalization, Maxpooling, AveragePooling and Softmax layers.
+Used ResNet50 Architecture which includes :

+- Conv2d
+- ReLu Activation Function
+- Bacth Normalization
+- Maxpooling
+- AveragePooling
+- Softmax layers

 And used Categorical Crossentropy as loss function , And Adam as an Optimizer.